huggingface/transformers/docs/source/en/generation_strategies.md

 </Tip>

-The example below shows how KV Cache Offloading can be used as a fallback strategy.
+The example below shows how KV cache offloading can be used as a fallback strategy.
 ```python
 >>> import torch
 >>> from transformers import AutoTokenizer, AutoModelForCausalLM